 Another reason to use exit-intent popups is to ask for clients’ idea.
 This helps store owners understand why customers are leaving and how to improve performance to reach their expectations.
 By this way, ecommerce shops can show that they care about clients’ experience and satisfaction.
 Messages via popups need to be clear and short like rating us, tell us why you leave, etc.

-How to set up Exit Intent Popups in Magento 2?
+How to set up Mageplaza Exit Intent Popups?

 In the beginning, you need to log into the Magento Admin in the backend.
 Then you go with the path: Store > Settings > Configuration > Mageplaza > Better Popup.

 In General Configuration, you select “Yes” to enable the module.
 To set up Exit Intent Popups, you need to configure in three steps: What to Show, Where to Show, When to Show.